Brad Spurgeon: Journalism career

 From 1993 to 2016, he covered Formula One for the International Herald Tribune and The New York Times.
 Esquire UK described him as “one of the most respected voices in Formula 1 journalism.”'.
 In 2008, he was voted Journalist of the Year in the annual Red Bulletin awards for the year's outstanding paddock people, from teams and drivers to caterers and journalists.

 Spurgeon has also contributed to numerous other publications including the Los Angeles Times, The Village Voice, The Stage, and the British Medical Journal (BMJ).
 He also served as Formula 1 Guide for About.com for seven years.

 From 2022 to 2025, he worked as a speechwriter at the United Nations for Jean Todt, former Scuderia Ferrari team boss and UN Special Envoy for Road Safety.

 Writing and publishing

-Spurgeon is the author of Colin Wilson: Philosopher of Optimism (Michael Butterworth Books, 2006; revised edition 2017), a biography of British author Colin Wilson.
-He appears in and edited the accompanying documentary.
+Spurgeon is the author of Colin Wilson: Philosopher of Optimism (Michael Butterworth Books, 2006), a non-fiction book on British author Colin Wilson.

-He is also the author of Formula 1: The Impossible Collection (Assouline), with a revised edition released in 2025.
+He is also the author of Formula 1: The Impossible Collection (Assouline), with a second edition released in 2025.
 A compilation of his Formula 1 reporting from 1993 to 2016 is scheduled for publication in the UK in 2025.

 Before covering motorsport, Spurgeon specialized in mystery fiction, especially French crime writing.
 He contributed to The Armchair Detective, Mystery Scene, and Crime Time.
 He was nominated for the Arthur Ellis Award for best mystery short story by the Crime Writers of Canada in 1997.